demisto/content/Packs/EmailCommunication/Scripts/PreprocessEmail/README.md

-Preprocessing script for Email Communication layout.
 This script checks incoming emails from the incident type.
-If those emails contain an Incident ID in the email subject, then the preprocessing will not open a new incident for this email.
-Instead, it will add the email response to the existing incident war room with the  "email-thread" tag.
+If the emails contain an 8-digit hash in the email subject, the script will add the email response to the existing incident War Room with the "email-thread" tag.
+If there is no 8-digit hash in the email subject, the preprocessing will open a new incident for this email.

 The script is a part of the Email Communication pack.

-For more information about the preprocessing rules, please refer to https://xsoar.pan.dev/docs/incidents/incident-pre-processing.
+For more information about the preprocessing rules, refer to https://xsoar.pan.dev/docs/incidents/incident-pre-processing.
 ## Script Data
 ---